ALRW/dayAsADev/courseSections/section0.md

 How to
 ------

-While there are many styles of pair programming we will be using a common driver "red_car: navigator :loudspeaker: style here.
+While there are many styles of pair programming we will be using a common driver :red_car: navigator :loudspeaker: style here.

 The key component of pair programming is regular driver/navigator switching :twisted_rightwards_arrows:.
 When pair programming, at any one time, one person should be the driver, i.e. the person actually typing, while the other pair shhould be the navigator.
 The navigator's role is to try and think more broadly about where the code is going; to act as a sounding board to the driver and to offer suggestions on architectural design or to be looking up documentation related to the task at hand.
 The navigator should avoid constantly mentioning spelling mistakes and other typos unless the driver is really stuck.